 - Open-ended problems with no obvious solutions.
 Having a problem in the same language, or at a child’s level of current knowledge is not necessary for learning.

 - Small group-based problem-solving, rather than individual learning and problem solving.

 - Making it clear that failure is OK, and so is taking other kids ideas if those ideas can help.
 Plagiarism helps children to learn and ‘build on the shoulders of giants.’

-This poorness of fit may be caused by many different factors, some of which include learning disabilities, PTSD brought on by bullying, or giftedness.
+This poor fit may be caused by many different factors, including learning disabilities, PTSD brought on by bullying, and/or giftedness.
 And these children may find they need the freedom and support that unschooling provides to learn in an optimal way.
-None of this negates the value and worth of school – but neither does the fact that many children find school to be a fun and engaging environment negate the fact that for some children it is none of those things.
+None of this negates the value and worth of school.
+But just because many children find school a fun and engaging environment doesn’t mean that for some children it is none of those things.